Rich-Harris/svelte-cubed/src/routes/docs/_content/02-getting-started/index.svelte.md

 </SC.Canvas>
 ```

-> If you like, you can [open this demo in the REPL](https://svelte.dev/repl/4c4ee3f70ae84969acf58b0a6f3137a5) and follow along.
+> If you like, you can [open this demo in StackBlitz](https://stackblitz.com/edit/sveltekit-ve6xp3?file=src/routes/index.svelte) and follow along.

 <div class="demo">
 	<CanvasWithBox1/>